AdobeDocs/experience-manager-cloud-service.en/help/assets/metadata.md

 #### Other Metadata {#other-metadata}

-Other metadata that can be embedded from files include Microsoft Word, Powerpoint, Excel, and so on.
+Other metadata that can be embedded from files include Microsoft Word, PowerPoint, Excel, and so on.

 ## Metadata Schemata {#metadata-schemata}